-Whilst we were there we talked about our journey, and helping the poor along the way.
-Sometimes we don’t realise the kids are listening in on our conversations.
+Whilst we were there we talked about our journey and helping the poor along the way.
+Sometimes we don’t realize the kids are listening in on our conversations.

 Jakki, Charlotte’s Mum and were amazed when the kids were talking, and Charlotte suggested the children bake cookies to give out to the homeless in Adelaide for Christmas.

 So she and Explorason “got to work” in the kitchen the next week.

 With hands washed, they each had a bowl of cookie dough, and set about to make “Joy’s Cookie Recipe”.
 This is a recipe from a fellow school friends Grandma, who is aptly named ‘Joy’ (Joy is a perfect name for the Cookies at Christmas).